NarDarbin/webtech-lab183/README.md

 #### Server Error

 Code: 500 \
 Description: when the server fails executing some of its functions.
-The message highlights the source of the error \
+The message highlights the error source \

 HTTP MIME Response Example:
 ```
 HTTP/1.1 500 Internal Server Error

-Accept-Ranges: bytes
+X-Powered-By: Express
+Access-Control-Allow-Origin: *
+Connection: keep-alive
+Keep-Alive: timeout=5
+Date: Wed, 01 Feb 2023 10:41:36 GMT
-Content-Type: application/json
+Content-Type: application/json; charset=utf-8
-Content-Length: 54
+Content-Length: 69

-{"message":"database error: sql connection failed"}
+{"message":"database error.
+Error: SQLITE_ERROR: no such table: sdf"}
 ```

 ## Delete an Image

 Description: the method deletes an image entity by its id from the database.
 Id for a specific image can be retrieved via the GET method.
 On succcess returns an empty body along with 204 status code.
 Method is idempotent, i.e if the request is sent twice the result is the same.
-If image by id doesn't exist, the database would not delete any entities. \
+If image by id doesn't exist, the database would not delete any entities.
 \
 Endpoint url: ```HOST:PORT/image``` \
 Method: ```DELETE``` \